malmgrenola/rooster/README.md

 Navigation bar is responsive and will fold down to a burger menu when it wont fit the size.

 **Navigation items:**
-Home page
+Home
-Products with category navigation search bar
+Category navigation
-Reservations basket
+Click and collect basket
-Sign up _(only anonymous users)_
 Sign in _(only anonymous users)_
 My page _(only signed in users)_
 Admin _(only signed in admins)_

-Each page includes a footer element containing information about the site and links to site social accounts and link to favourites page.
+Each page includes a footer element containing copyright information about the site.
 [Footer wireframe example](wireframes/footer.png)

 ### Existing Features

-- sign in/out - allows user to sign in to see reservations made and sign out when user would like to leave.
+- Sign in/out - allows user to sign in to see reservations made and sign out when user would like to leave.
-- sign up - allows user to sign up for an account so user don't have to fill out the information again.
+- Sign up - allows user to sign up for an account so user don't have to fill out the information again.
-- close account - allows user to close the account.
-- find products - allows user to find products based on queries.
+- Find products by category - allows user to find products based on category.
-- add to reservation basket - allows user to add product to a basket while navigating on the site.
+- Add to click and collect basket - allows user to add product to a basket while navigating on the site.
-- create reservation - send current reservation basket to the farm shop.
+- Create click and collect reservation - send current click and collect basket to the farm shop.
-  - Tracking of possible product name changes.
+- Set requested pickup date
 - Administrate users - CRUD
 - Administrate products - CRUD
 - Administrate categories - CRUD